ctkelley/SIAMFANLEquations.jl/README.md

 This is the package with the solvers and test problems for

-# Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia
+# [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia}(https://ctk.math.ncsu.edu/fa20.html)

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)